Office of Religious and

 The Office of Religious and Spiritual Life strives to foster mutual understanding and respect among students of all religious backgrounds (whether religiously observant or not); to promote dialogue; and to provide appropriate support for and heighten awareness of the diverse religious and spiritual traditions which are present on our campus.

 For an interesting overview of our work and philosophy, read the feature-length interview with OR&SL director Larry Goldbaum on the Character Clearinghouse website ("In the Heart of the Action: Persons of Purpose in the Profession," May 2012)

 "Representing the religious community

 and serving the soul of the campus"

-The Religious Affairs Committee represents the religious advisers (ministers, priests, rabbis, etc) who are affiliated with various private religious and spiritual organizations serving the UMass Amherst community.
+The Religious Affairs Committee represents the religious advisers (ministers, priests, rabbis, etc) who are affiliated with various religious and spiritual organizations serving the UMass Amherst community.

 The Religious Affairs Committee's mission is to support the religious and spiritual life of the community, and to promote healthy discourse between people from diverse religious backgrounds and beliefs.

-The committee is an independent entity which functions under the auspices of the Center for Student Development (CSD) and the Associate Vice Chancellor for Student Affairs & Campus Life.
-The Office of Religious and Spiritual Life serves as the liaison between the Religious Affairs Committee and the University administration.
+The committee is an independent entity under the auspices of the Office of Religious and Spiritual Life, which serves as the liaison between the Religious Affairs Committee and the University administration.